 Link clicks measure the total number of clicks on your ad's link.
 This metric is a crucial component of the click-through rate and can reveal insights into the success of your call-to-action verbiage.
 By counting the number of people who click your link, you can understand the type of behavior associated with your page views and the success of your ROI for an ad campaign.

 Cost Per Click is a KPI that can be described as the price you pay for each click on your ad.
 Cost-per-click, or CPC, is calculated by dividing the advertising cost by the number of clicks an advertisement generates.
-Typically, you track your CPC alongside other click advertising metrics like click-through rate, cost per action (CPA), conversion rate, and CPM (cost per mile).
+Typically, you track your CPC alongside other click advertising metrics like click-through rate, cost per action (CPA), cost per conversion, and CPM (cost per mile).

 Click-through rate is one of the essential KPIs a marketer will track, especially with ads.
 Rodney Warner, CEO at Connectivewebdesign.com, said: “The click-through rate is a metric I diligently track when looking at the performance of my Facebook Ads.
 Of course, other KPIs like conversions and engagement are also important.
 But the click-through rate helps me see how well a particular Facebook ad performs.

 After all, it shows how many people clicked on our ad campaign to visit our website and buy from us.
 A higher click-through rate signifies the success of our ad.
 It also results in higher conversion rates, sales, and profits.
 So, we always aim for a higher CTR - ideally, 5% or more - for maximum results”.